niklasf/python-chess/README.rst

 Selected use cases
 ------------------

-If you like, let me know if you are creating something intresting with python-chess, for example:
+If you like, let me know if you are creating something interesting with python-chess, for example:

 * a stand-alone chess computer based on DGT board – http://www.picochess.org/